The 30 Best Books About Road Trips

 One Friday night, these two women cross paths and form an alliance that sets the stage for a road trip adventure with major Thelma and Louise vibes (minus the violence).
 Together, Hadley and Grace, with three children in tow, are racing to stay one step ahead of the trouble that is chasing them – trouble in the form of Frank, the FBI, and the media.
 This is a humorous and adventurous feel-good story about two women trying to outsmart everyone to protect their families.

-The characters depart from California and drive through the west, through deserts and small towns to big cities.
+The characters depart from California and drive through the west, from deserts and small towns, to big cities.

 This Thelma & Louise-esque novel is good fun, but it also deals with heavier issues, like domestic abuse, gambling, and murder.